-There was a moment during my first few horrific days of Army basic training when it occurred to me that I, shithead extraordinaire, was the one who volunteered to be there, and that the misery I was experiencing as a result of being there was, therefore, in the words of the great Robert Plant, “na-na-na-na-na-na-na-noooooobody’s fault but mine.”
+There was a moment during my first few horrific days of Army basic training when it occurred to me that I, shithead extraordinaire, was the one who volunteered to be there, and that, therefore, the misery I was experiencing was, in the words of the great Robert Plant, “na-na-na-na-na-na-na-noooooobody’s fault but mine.”

 I experienced a similar epiphany yesterday when I found myself standing in the middle of a baseball diamond coaching 11 youngsters during their first tee-ball practice.

 When I got backed into coaching my son’s tee-ball team last year, I only coached the actual games, because I didn’t get bamboozled into the gig until after the team had already completed its pre-season practices.

 This just in: supervising a three-inning tee-ball game is an entirely different thing than implementing an hour’s-worth of practice drills for a dozen or so 5- and 6-year-olds.

 There are several reasons coaching a tee-ball team falls well outside of my comfort zone.
 Let us review a few of them, shall we?

 Firstly, I sucked at baseball when I was a kid, and basically loathed being involved in team sports, so placing myself in that type of environment isn’t something that brings back what I would describe as fond memories.

 Here’s an actual recording of me playing in a little league game when I was 12: